tezzachris/tezzachris/README.md

 #### Ciao 👋 I'm Chris
 Welcome to my Github profile.
 I use Github for most of my projects:
-- 📈 GARCH models [manuscript1] [manuscript2]
+- 📈 GARCH models
-- Prediction of equity trading volumes
+- 📉 Trading volumes forecasting
-- ☘️ Model commodity prices via multi factor models
+- ☘️ Factor models for commodity prices
-- 🧠 Identify neuronal activations using calcium imaging data
+- 🧠 Neuronal spike train modeling

 <!--
 **tezzachris/tezzachris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.